-This company was owned by the American purchasers of the original Connoisseur name and molds in the late 1990s.
-As shown below, they used the original Connoisseur of Malvern molds to produce made-in-China resin copies of the original bone porcelain sculptures.
+This company was owned by the American businessman who bought the Connoisseur name and physical inventory in 1998.
+As shown below, the original Connoisseur of Malvern molds were used to produce made-in-China resin copies of the original bone porcelain sculptures.
 These items were marketed under the name of RNR Gifts.
-Like its sister company (Connoisseur, Inc.) it was first registered in Florida and existed as a corporation from mid-2005 to late 2008 in that state, although it also later operated in the same neighboring state as the owners’ residence.
+Like its sister company (Connoisseur, Inc.) it was first registered in Florida.
+It existed as a corporation from mid-2005 to late 2008 in that state, although it also later operated in the same neighboring state as the owners’ residence.

 RNR Gifts outsourced all their production and had various theme collections such as birds, historical characters, fairies and so on; for example, there was a ceramic series depicting the wives of Henry VIII.
 Most of the items, however, seem to have been made of resin and all of them – like the Connoisseur-branded licensed cartoon character items described in Pseudo-Backstamps – are marked as Made in China.